PenguinCodez/penguincodez.github.io/how-to-use-minecraft-pi.md

-# How to use minecraft pi
+# How to Use Minecraft Pi

 ## Opening Minecraft Pi